Eva

 Lake also curated exhibitions and worked at galleries including Lovelake,

-Chambers Fine Art, Gallery 500, the Independent and the Russo Lee Gallery.
+Chambers Fine Art, Portland Arts Collective and the Russo Lee Gallery.
 Born in Los Angeles, she then grew up on a dirt

 road in southern Oregon.
 Lake currently lives and works in Portland, Oregon and

-is represented by Augen Gallery in Portland and frosch and portmann in New York
+is represented by Frosch and Co in New York

 City and Modernism in San Francisco.